List of Materials:

 Reattach the pedal in the reverse order of taking it apart.
 Reattach the bottom plate and feet.

 I soaked the cast aluminum foot pedal in a bath of hot water and OxyClean, scrubbed with a toothbrush, then buffed with 0000 steel wood, back to the Oxy, then finished with 100% carnauba wax.
 Turned out very nice.

-Tried cleaning with kerosene and a toothbrush for the first time and had very good results with no ill effect to the decals.
+Tried cleaning the painted surfaces with kerosene and a toothbrush for the first time and had very good results with no ill effect to the decals.
 Lighting doesn't show the decal detail well in this photo.
 Lightly buffed with Mequair's cleaning wax, then 100% carnauba wax.

 After rewiring both the motor and the controller, plug it into the sewing machine to test.
 This machine runs extremely fast, smooth, and with good control at low speeds.

 Hope this helps,

 Don't attempt the techniques explained in this article if you don't have electrical experience or are not certified in electronics.
 Doing so may result in electrical shock and/or death.
 If you decide to act on these techniques, you are doing so at your own risk.
 It is recommended to have your work checked by a licensed electrician or certified electronics expert.